Gao-Labs/moves_anywhere/README.md

 This will allow you to interact with the container through the command line.
 To explore the data, you can start R with the command `R` or you can work with SQL directly with the command `mySQL`.
 - If using R:
   - Load relevant libraries such as dplyr, DBI, RMariaDB, readr, and catr
-  - Connect to the database you want to explore with `con = catr::connect(type = "mariadb", "dbname")`, replacing dbname with the database
+  - Connect to the database you want to explore with `con = catr::connect(type = "mariadb", "dbname")`, replacing dbname with the database.
 Using this connection, you can check the results of your run by looking into different tables.
   - For additional functionality, refer to [step 5](https://github.com/Gao-Labs/moves_anywhere/blob/main/demos/demo1.sh#L151C1-L151C73) in demo1.sh
 - If interacting with SQL directly:
   - `SHOW DATABASES;` will provide all the databases on the mySQL server
   - `USE dbname;` will select the database.
 Most of the moves output data is located in the `moves` database
-  - Once you have selected a database, you can see all the tables in the database with `SHOW TABLES;` These tables contain data outputted by moves.
+  - Once you have selected a database, you can see all the tables in the database with `SHOW TABLES;`.
+These tables contain data outputted by moves.
 You can interact with the tables using various SQL SELECT statements.

 ### Before Starting Another Run
 Ensure that you have no dangling images.
 You can do this in 2 ways: manually or command line.